Maksym-Kovbasa/airport-s/README.md

 To start the server, you need to write "mvn spring-boot:run".
-To start the frontend, write "cd airport-frontend", "npm start"
+To start the frontend, write "cd airport-frontend", "npm install express cors", "npm start"